News on cross-border financial services in Belgium post-Brexit

 Second, in case a non-EEA firm wants to provide services on a cross-border basis in Belgium, it must limit the provision of such services to certain categories of investors, namely: (i) eligible counterparties within the meaning of MiFID (II), (ii) “per se” professional clients within the meaning of MiFID (II) and/or (iii) persons established in Belgium with the nationality of the home state of the firm concerned or of a state in which such firm has established a branch, provided the firm is, in its home state or in the state in which it has established a branch, subject to supervision that is equivalent to that to which investment firms governed by Belgian law are subject.

 Subject to the above conditions, the cross-border access regime for non-EEA firms provides for a relatively straightforward notification procedure.
 The FSMA has now issued template notification forms for the purposes of the notification.
 It has also clarified that by way of the (prior) notification, firms are authorized to commence their activity.
 If the FSMA establishes that the conditions for the cross-border access regime are not met, it is entitled to oppose to the provision of the investment services at any time.

 However, the restriction under the cross-border access regime to certain categories of investors does not provide for a solution for the continuity of contracts concluded (prior to Brexit) with Belgian retail clients.
-This issue may be resolved by one of the measures the King is empowered to take on the basis of the aforementioned bill of 19 February 2019.
+This issue may be resolved by one of the measures the King is empowered to take on the basis of the aforementioned law of 3 April 2019.